lcsouzamenezes/OpenCatapult/docs/user-guides/external-services.md

 # Manage external services

 When connecting to external service such as github, we would need to provide some security token, or our user and password, to connect to the service.
+To make it easier for the user to reuse the external service account, user can store their external service configuration, and catapult will manage it securely in the API.

 ## Add new external service connection